 Hello, friends, I hope all of you are enjoying your life.
 In today’s tutorial, I am going to explain Permanent Magnet Synchronous Generator.
 The synchronous generator is such a device that transforms mechanical energy into the electrical energy delivered by the prime mover of the generator.
 It is also known as an alternator.
 It is called a synchronous generator because its rotation speed is equal to the rotating speed of the field at the stator of the generator called synchronous speed.
 In this generator, an external supply is provided to excite the generator which is the reverse of the induction generator.
-For excitation, the external dc source is connected to a synchronous generator.
+For excitation, the external DC source is connected to a synchronous generator.

 Permanent Magnet Synchronous Generator

-- The permanent magnet synchronous generator called so because in this synchronous generator, excitation is provided with the permanent magnet instead of the external excitation source.
+- The permanent magnet synchronous generator is called so because in this synchronous generator, excitation is provided with the permanent magnet instead of the external excitation source.

-- Its rotor is consists of the permanent that generates a field for excitation and replaces the external supply source for the generator.
+- Its rotor consists of the permanent that generates a field for excitation and replaces the external supply source for the generator.

 - In most of generation power plants, the synchronous generator is used.
 In steam turbines, hydro turbines, and in gas turbines synchronous generator is used.